-Each waiver participant is provided with a copy of the Expectation for In-Home Services form upon initial assessment and quarterly and annually, by the RN Service Coordinator.
-This document includes definitions of Abuse Neglect and/or Exploitation (ANE) and examples to assist the RN Service Coordinator to teach the participant and/or responsible party to identify ANE, the use of inappropriate restraints, seclusion or restrictive interventions.
-Contact information for the RN Service Coordinator and the following statement is included: "If you feel your rights have been violated or if you or your family have been abused, neglected, or exploited, contact: Elder Abuse or Neglect Hotline 1-800-392-0120."
+Each waiver participant is provided with a copy of the Expectation for In-Home Services form upon initial assessment and quarterly and annually, by the Bureau of Special Health Care Needs (SHCN) RN.
+This document includes definitions of Abuse Neglect and/or Exploitation (ANE) and examples to assist the SHCN RN to teach the participant and/or responsible party to identify ANE, the use of inappropriate restraints, seclusion or restrictive interventions.
+Contact information for the SHCN RN and the following statement is included: "If you feel your rights have been violated or if you or your family have been abused, neglected, or exploited, contact: Elder Abuse or Neglect Hotline 1-800-392-0120."